flet-dev/website/docs/guides/python/theming.md

 #### `bgcolor`

+Overrides the default value of `NavigationBar.bgcolor` in all descendant `NavigationBar` controls.

 #### `elevation`

+Overrides the default value of `NavigationBar.elevation` in all descendant `NavigationBar` controls.

 #### `height`

+Overrides the default value of `NavigationBar.height` in all descendant `NavigationBar` controls.

 #### `indicator_color`

+Overrides the default value of `NavigationBar.indicator_color` in all descendant `NavigationBar` controls.

 #### `indicator_shape`

+Overrides the default value of `NavigationBar.indicator_shape` in all descendant `NavigationBar` controls.

 #### `label_behavior`

+Overrides the default value of `NavigationBar.label_behavior` in all descendant `NavigationBar` controls.

 #### `label_text_style`

+Overrides the default value of `NavigationBar.label_text_style` in all descendant `NavigationBar` controls.

 #### `overlay_color`

+Overrides the default value of `NavigationBar.overlay_color` in all descendant `NavigationBar` controls.

 #### `shadow_color`

+Overrides the default value of `NavigationBar.shadow_color` in all descendant `NavigationBar` controls.

 #### `surface_tint_color`

+Overrides the default value of `NavigationBar.surface_tint_color` in all descendant `NavigationBar` controls.

 ### `NavigationDrawerTheme` class